aws4embeddedlinux/meta-aws-ewaol/README.md

 ### Creating AMI from image file

 From meta-aws-ewaol directory, run the bash script.
-Replace <S3_BUCKET_IMPORT_IMAGES> with the bucket name created by the CloudFormation Stack in the pre-requisites section and choose the appropriate size for the future root disk of AMI to have by entering a number (e.g. 16) in place of <AMI_DISK_SIZE_IN_GB> :
+Replace \<S3_BUCKET_IMPORT_IMAGES\> with the bucket name created by the CloudFormation Stack in the pre-requisites section, then choose the appropriate size which the future root disk of the AMI should have by entering a number (e.g. 16) in place of \<AMI_DISK_SIZE_IN_GB\> :

 ```bash
 bash scripts/create-ami.sh <S3_BUCKET_IMPORT_IMAGES> <AMI_DISK_SIZE_IN_GB>